Ernst Müller-Scheessel: Biography

-Ernst Heinrich Adolf Ferdinand Müller was born at Scheeßel (Rotenburg) in north Germany, a short distance to the east of Bremen and to the north of Hannover, the seventh of his parents' nine recorded children.
+Ernst Heinrich Adolf Ferdinand Müller was born at Scheeßel (Rotenburg) in the Kingdom of Hanover, a short distance to the east of Bremen and to the north of Hannover, the seventh of his parents' nine recorded children.
 Adolf Conrad Müller (1811-), his father, was a businessman who at one stage entered into an ill-starred partnership with his wife's brother, Ernst Müller's uncle, Julius Zahn.
 While he was growing up the family relocated in connection with his father's work, and the second part of his childhood was spent in the (at that time separate and completely rural) village of Beeke (Obernkirchen), some fifteen minutes to the west of Hannover by train.
 Ernst Müller attended the art college in Hannover and the Applied Arts Academy in Berlin.
 In parallel with his academic studies he undertook and completed an apprenticeship in glass painting.

 Müller emigrated to Canada in 1888.
 In Canada he worked, principally in the churches, as a glass painter.
 Returning to Germany in 1896, he spent a year in Munich in order to study with Anton Ažbe.
 The next year he moved back to the north, settling in the rapidly expanding port-city of Bremen.
 It was also in 1897 that "Ernst Müller" formally changed his name to "Ernst Müller-Scheessel".